MaxTalberg/Sudoku-Solver/README.md

 This project has utilised GitHub Copilot for code completion and assistance with text prompts.

-Although these tools aid the development process, its use was limited and only effective inscenarios where the developer had a clear idea of the code's structure and implementation.
+Although these tools aid the development process, its use was limited and only effective in scenarios where the developer had a clear idea of the code's structure and implementation.
 Other uses of these tools were used to aid the development of the project's documentation.

 For instance:
 - Plotting of functions